CartoDB/cartodb/doc/API.md

 alert(cartodb.VERSION)
 ```

-Now, that you have your CartoDB.js version, you can point your site at that release.
-If the current version of CartoDB.js is `3.9.06, the URL would be:
+Once you know which version of CartoDB.js you're using, you can point your site to that release.
+If the current version of CartoDB.js is 3.9.06, the URL would be:

 ```html
 <script src="http://libs.cartocdn.com/cartodb.js/v3/3.9.06/cartodb.js"></script>